Barras, Alpes-de-Haute-Provence: Service activities

-At the end of 2015 the tertiary sector (trade, services) had 7 establishments with 3 employees, to which can be added 4 administrative institutions employing 4 people.
+At the end of 2015 the tertiary sector (trade, services) had seven establishments with three employees, to which can be added four administrative institutions employing four people.

 According to the Departmental Observatory of Tourism, the tourist function is of secondary importance to the town with less than one tourist received per capita with no facilities at all in the commune.

 There are 10 second homes in the commune.

 Culture and heritage

 Religious heritage

 The Church of Saint Nicolas (17th century) has a bell tower with arches and two windows above the church.
 The nave rises to the roof.
 The door indicates a date in the 17th century.
-Its Retable is decorated with a common theme of the Donation pof the Rosary.
+Its Retable is decorated with a common theme of the Donation of the Rosary.

-The Church contains a Baptismal font (19th century) that is registered as an historical object.
+The church contains a baptismal font (19th century) that is registered as an historical object.

 The commune also has three chapels in ruins: